RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Source: MFIN 10K/Q

-Net Income and Adjusted Net Income
+Net Income and Core Net Income

 (Ex.
 Taxi Medallion impact)